GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 --------------------

 There are many changes to GMT, mostly under the hood, but also changes that affect users directly.
-We have added two new examples and one new animation to highlight recently added capabilities.
+We have added four new examples and one new animation to highlight recently added capabilities.
 There have been many bug fixes as well.
 For specific enhancements, we have: